About Mr. Hobo Millionaire

 Writing About Life and Money

-My first post “Wealth, Not Retirement” is something I came up that (hopefully) is a different way to look at money… especially saving money.
+My first post “Wealth, Not FIRE” is something I came up that (hopefully) is a different way to look at FIRE, and money… especially saving money.
 It hit me that maybe more people, especially younger people, would save and manage money differently if they looked at it as “building wealth”… not the boring concept of “saving for retirement”.
 When you’re 25, 65 is a looooong ways away.
 But “wealth” can be a goal for any age.
+And FIRE (“Financial Independence Retire Early) — “retiring early” is a strange goal.
+But the ability to work on (your) own terms — WOOT!… that’s a worthy goal.

 This blog will attempt to show you some different ways to look at life, and in connection with life… money (and building wealth).
 It is not a “get rich quick” scheme.
 It’s a “get rich slowly” scheme.
 It’s not about stock picking.
 There will be no stock tips.
 It’s much more common sense advice that will help YOU make YOUR OWN investment choices and build YOUR OWN wealth plan.